 No, not directly.
 The Ministry of Business, Innovation and Employment has generously agreed to support the Society's ORCID Work Programme.
 This Work Programme includes payment of the consortium fee for up to 99 eligible New Zealand organisations to join in a national approach to ORCID membership.

-The Ministry is also supporting the development of a NZ ORCID hub (a web application with a simple user interface) to allow organisations of all scales and technical resource to productively engage with ORCID.
+The Ministry is also supporting the development of a NZ ORCID hub (a web application with a simple user interface) to allow organisations of all scales and technical resource capability to productively engage with ORCID.
 Until the hub is in production, or if members desire additional non-hub integrations with ORCID, these developments are to be built by the member.

 Consortium members gain the benefit of premium ORCID membership, including the ability to request, and act on, permission to read and write to the profiles of their researchers.
-Premium membership also provides monthly organisation analytic reports, together with a range of benefits.
+Premium membership also provides monthly organisational analytic reports, together with a range of benefits.

 More detail can be found on the ORCID pages for funders and research organisations.

-The work programme agreement between the Ministry and the Society is for two years and this has now been extended for a further two years; however, the Ministry has indicated an intention to support the Consortium long-term.
-Should Government cease to fund the consortium fee, and if no other agency are able to provide support, the Consortium would dissolve, whereupon members would relinquish their membership benefits.
+The work programme agreement between the Ministry and the Society was initially for two years and this has now been extended for a further two years; however, the Ministry has indicated an intention to support the Consortium long-term.
+Should Government cease to fund the consortium fee, and if no other agency is able to provide support, the Consortium would dissolve, whereupon members would relinquish their membership benefits.